 Baking Bread & Cake in your Slow Cooker

-Keeping electricity bills down calls for more baking in a Slow Cooker – we have many ideas here on achieving bread and cake bakes and I am posting a few ideas up having seen our products baked in slow cookers – all thanks to Nicky Pashley!
+Keeping electricity bills down calls for more baking in a Slow Cooker – we have many ideas here on achieving bread and cake bakes and I am posting a few ideas up having seen our products baked in slow cookers & huge thanks go to Nicky!
 Our Cheese & Onion mix with extra grated onion & cheese has been placed in a silicone loaf tin before putting in the slow cooker with an inch of so of water in the base.
 The slow cooker is put on low for one hour and high for two hours.
-Great for all you with “Wright” busy lives!
+Great for all you with busy lives!

-Slow Cooker Wright’s Carrot Cake: Nicky made the mix up as per the pack instructions and put a little water in the bottom of the slow cooker pot & then put in the silicone loaf pan (containing the cake mixture).
+Slow Cooked Carrot Cake.
+Nicky made the cake mix up as per the pack instructions and put a little water in the bottom of the slow cooker pot & then put in the silicone loaf pan (containing the cake mixture).
 Cooked it on high for approx 1 hour 45 mins (times will vary according to slow cooker make/size).
-Then made an interesting frosting from a tub and half of Castello pineapple soft cheese that was creamed & mixed with 4 level (flat) desert spoons of icing sugar.
+Then made an interesting frosting from a tub and half of Castello pineapple soft cheese that was creamed & mixed with 4 level (flat) desert spoons of icing sugar!

 Thanks again to Nicky – our slow cooker supremo!
 Nicky “made up a pack of Wright’s Garlic & Rosemary Focaccia bread mix (using olive oil).
 I added to this mixture grated cheese & chopped onion.
 I lined the slow cooker pot and then poured the mixture in.
 I cooked it for a hour on low.
 I then added a whole tube of tomato puree (mixed with a little water to thin it), chopped fresh tomatoes, cooked chopped sausages, cooked bacon, Italian herbs, garlic and a liberal sprinkling of cheese.
 I cooked it for a further one & 3/4 hours on high.
 My guys loved it: it was VERY filling.
 Timings will vary according to slow cooker size and make.”

-Wrights toffee cake mix, with 2 small bananas mashed up and added to the mix, cooked on low for around 3 hours in Nikky Steels slow cooker!
-Nikky called it Banoffee – I call it a show stopper !!
+Our Toffee cake mix, with 2 small bananas mashed up and added to the mix, cooked on low for around 3 hours in Nikky’s slow cooker!
+Nikky called it Banoffee – I call it a show stopper!!

-Margaret Martin also did Wright’s toffee cake in her slow cooker and dressed it up – deliciously!
+Margaret also made the Toffee cake mix in her slow cooker and dressed it up – sensationally with Smarties!

-Well another experiment just in the slow cooker for Wendy Marsden – it’s Wright’s Oat & linseed with apricots & dark chocolate chunks – well done Wendy!
+Well another experiment in the slow cooker for Wendy – it’s our Oat & linseed bread nux with apricots & dark chocolate chunks – well done Wendy!